-One updated report and two new reports on Medicaid long-term services and supports (LTSS) are now available on the Centers for Medicare and Medicaid Services’ (CMS’) web site.
-The first new report is a companion to the LTSS Expenditures report that highlights spending from 1915(c) Home and...
+New and updated reports on Medicaid long-term services and supports (LTSS) are now available on the Centers for Medicare and Medicaid Services’ (CMS) website.

 This brief was originally prepared by Ernest McKenney and Bob Mollica in 2010 and was updated in 2013 by Ellen Spockman-Randall and Stephanie Mensh as part of the Housing Capacity Building Initiative for Community Living Project, a collaboration of the Departments of Housing and Urban Development (...